The original plan for our 2nd day exploring Mozambique had been to enjoy an excursion across to the lighthouse on neighbouring Inhaca Island.

-The boat trip from one island to the other was quick (about 10 minutes) and we arrived on the shores of Inhaca at low tide, jumping ashore with ease – the only tricky bit was being careful not to step on a starfish!
+The boat trip from Portuguese Island to Inhaca Island was quick (about 10 minutes) and we arrived on the shores of Inhaca at low tide, jumping ashore with ease – the only tricky bit was being careful not to step on a starfish!

-Once we were on the beach we were greeted by João (Portuguese for John), an Inhaca resident, who offered to be our guide of his home village for a small fee.
+Once we were on the beach at Inhaca Island we were greeted by João (Portuguese for John), a local resident, who offered to be our guide of his home village for a small fee.

 Getting an insight into local village life was something I was really keen to do so we agreed on an amount and set off with him to enjoy the benefits of being with a local who knew his way around (and every person we passed!)